-Johnny was eleven years old.
+Johnny was nine years old.
 He was wearing his light gray cowboy hat and his toy six-shooter, slung low.
 He was angry and hurt, more of the former than the latter, as he strode along the sidewalk on his way to the center of town.
 The slam of the door he’d left behind him still echoed in his ears.
 His father had told him to “grow up”, and to stop pretending he was a hero.
 That was just after his father had come home complaining, as usual, about his over-demanding bosses.
 “What in the Hell do they think I am, a machine?
 Christ, everyone makes a mistake now and then.”
 As Johnny recalled, that was the third one this week, and it was only Thursday.

 Johnny really didn’t pay his father much attention; his wide black eyes were full of love and admiration for Wyatt Earp, who was in the process of cleaning up the town, the town on the TV.
 Johnny loved Wyatt Earp’s cool confidence, the way he looked a man right in the eye and never feared anyone.
 When he went into that bar full of badmen standing and sitting all about, it was they who were afraid, afraid of a man they out-numbered ten to one.
 Then, just before the showdown, Johnny’s father had walked over, turned off the TV, and told Johnny to grow up.
 “There aren’t any heroes, not in real life.
 You’d better get that through your head or you’re not gonna have any friends.
 They’ll all think you’re too stuck up!”